illibejiep/TrueDI/README.md

 ```

-and get it in front controller
+and just get it in the front controller

 ```
+// in www/index.php

 $response = $container->get('response');
 $response->send();